semkaway/sport-compass-test/README.md

 Shop sample was created as a test project for [SportCompass](https://sportcompass.dk/).
 It is an example of a simple e-commerce shop that allows the user to add and manage the items in the cart.

-Disclaimer: I don't hold any rights for the pictures displayed on the pages.
+Disclaimer: I don't have any rights for the pictures displayed on the pages.
 This is not a real online store, it is only a simulation.

 ## Getting Started